-Note: The Reason for Edit’ field may show a value when the pop-up loads if the route has been previously edited or added.
+Note: The Reason for Edit field may show a value when the pop-up loads if the route has been previously edited or added.
 A new/different reason can be selected.

 Justification For This Change:

-If Other is selected as the Reason for Edit, justification must be entered in the Justification for this Change’ field.
+If Other is selected as the Reason for Edit, justification must be entered in the Justification for this Change field.

 An entry can be made in this field for any reason selected but is required for Other.